Daylight Savings Time (DST)

 Graphs and Flowsheets

 Patients undergoing time-sensitive or time-limited therapies (e.g., continuous infusion of fluids or medications for a specified interval) are at risk for receiving a longer intervention exposure than expected.
-Of greater concern, there is a theoretical risk that treatments or tests occuring in the "doubled" hour could be lost, replicated or otherwise mis-counted.
+Of greater concern, there is a theoretical risk that treatments or tests occurring in the "doubled" hour could be lost, replicated or otherwise mis-counted.
+Any variances in how connected devices handle the "fall back" can introduce further opportunity for error.